-The Emerging Hot Spot Analysis tool takes the netCDF cube as input, runs a space-time hot spot analysis, and identifies trends in the aggregated count data or summary fields, such as new, intensifying, diminishing, and sporadic hot and cold spots.
+The Emerging Hot Spot Analysis tool takes the netCDF cube as input, runs a space-time hot spot analysis, and identifies trends in the aggregated count data, summary fields or variables, such as new, intensifying, diminishing, and sporadic hot and cold spots.
 The Local Outlier Analysis tool also takes the netCDF cube as input and runs an interpretation of the Local Moran's I statistic to identify statistically significant clusters and outliers in the context of both space and time.
 The netCDF cube is updated with the results of these analyses in the form of several new variables.
-The Create Space Time Cube By Aggregating Points, Emerging Hot Spot Analysis, and Local Outlier Analysis tools are available in both ArcGIS Desktop and ArcGIS Pro.
+These tools are available in the Space Time Pattern Mining toolbox.

 - It can help you understand the structure of the space-time cube and how the process of aggregation into the cube works.

 - It can also offer insights into the results of Emerging Hot Spot Analysis and Local Outlier Analysis, providing evidence that can help you understand the result categories themselves.

 - Additionally, visualizing Summary Fields and Variables can help you understand how confident you can be in subsequent analyses by displaying the spatial pattern of empty bins that had to be estimated.

 - Open a scene.
 To open a scene so the results of the tool can be rendered in 3D, go to the Insert tab, click New Map, and choose New Scene.